alexandraborge/microblog/when_to_use_helper_method.md

 ```

-Instead of redefining the `adopted?` method in the helper file you can define it in the controller like above and then use a rails method called `helper_method` which allows you to use that method the same you would a helper method https://apidock.com/rails/ActionController/Helpers/ClassMethods/helper_method.
+Instead of redefining the `available?` method in the helper file you can define it in the controller like above and then use a rails method called `helper_method` which allows you to use that method the same you would a helper method https://apidock.com/rails/ActionController/Helpers/ClassMethods/helper_method.
 You can also pass multiple methods into it as arguments.

 You would call `helper_method` like this in the controller:
 ```ruby